hectormc-main/hector-website/classes/README.md

 * [Design and Analysis of Algorithms]{:.heading.flip-title} --- Dynamic Programming, Algorithms, Game Theory, Complexity, etc.
 {:.related-posts.faded}
 * [Automata, Computability, and Complexity Theory]{:.heading.flip-title} --- A look into DFAs, CFGs, and Turing Machines to test the limits of computability.
 {:.related-posts.faded}
-* [Interactive Music Systems]{:.heading.flip-title} --- Discussion and implementation of how users interface with music {:.related-posts.faded}

 [Software Studio]: software_studio.md